Mixtape your curriculum: Using Open Educational Resources to customize your teaching and their learning

 Step 1: Curate Your Tunes (Find OER Content)

 Gathering online materials is like picking just the right songs for your mixtape.
-Now, before you start Googling your ELA, math, social studies, science, etc., subject matter, take a look at these top-rated and highly-recommended content sites curated by content area.
+Now, before you start Googling your ELA, math, social studies, science, etc., subject matter, take a look at curated by content area.
 Or, check out this huge database of open resources you can use.

 (This is the easy part.)